Chadwick0384/Rock-On/README.md

 # Rock-On

-This JS project is best used on a desktop/laptop and is not fully optimized for mobile, but it can be used in landscape mode.
+This JS project is best used on a desktop/laptop and is not fully optimized for mobile, but it can still be used on a mobile phone by zooming in and out.

 How to use:
 1. App has a play/stop, sound selector and mute button.